 For RAIFs, SIFs, SICARs and Part II UCIs, the respective depositary must either have its registered office in Luxembourg or have a branch there if its registered office is in another EU member state.
 The central administration of these entities must be located in the Grand Duchy of Luxembourg.

-Foreign investment fund managers with the appropriate licence may act as administrator for non-regulated funds in Luxembourg (eg, SLPs).
-This was recently clarified by CSSF Circular 22/811.
+CSSF Circular 22/811 clarified that foreign investment fund managers with the appropriate licence may act as administrator for non-regulated funds in Luxembourg (eg, SLPs).

 2.3.3 Local Regulatory Requirements for Nonlocal Managers